 What causes a leg fracture?

 A leg fracture is often caused by an injury.
 Car and sports accidents are common causes of leg fractures.
 Stress fractures can occur from repetitive use or overuse.
-They are tiny cracks that form in long bones, such as your tibia.
+Stress fractures are tiny cracks that form in long bones, such as your tibia.
 Osteoporosis (brittle bones) can increase your risk for a leg fracture if you fall.

 What are the signs and symptoms of a leg fracture?

 - Pain that worsens when you stand on or move your injured leg

 - Trouble moving your leg

 - Weakness or loss of feeling in your leg

 Your healthcare provider will ask how you injured your leg.
 He or she will examine your leg.
 He or she may touch areas of your leg to see if you have decreased feeling.
 The provider will also check for any open breaks in the skin.
 You may an x-ray, ultrasound, CT, or MRI.
 You may be given contrast liquid to help the fracture show up better in the pictures.
 Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
 Tell the healthcare provider if you have any metal in or on your body.